yuvallanger/yuvallanger.github.io/hangouts.md

 {{ page.title }}
 ================

-* IRC has the backlog presented to you at any time.
-You can never miss anything said, unless you go offline.
-* Hangouts are unscripted and filled with speech disfluency and although IRC is too unscripted, there is time to express yourself more eloquently.

-Replace IRC with any other text based discussion system.

 * Speech recognition sucks.
 * Speech recognition sucks.
 * You can't make a transcript of the hangout cheaply.